keboola/component-email-content/README.md

 Have IMAP service enabled on your Email account.
 Please refer to your email provider for more information.

-Note that for GMAIL you will need to use [App Password](https://support.google.com/accounts/answer/185833?hl=en)
+Note that for GMAIL you will need to use [App Password](https://support.google.com/accounts/answer/185833?hl=en) or alternatively (not recommended) enable access for the ["less secure" apps](https://support.google.com/accounts/answer/6010255?hl=en).

-Or alternatively (not recommended) enable access for the ["less secure" apps](https://support.google.com/accounts/answer/6010255?hl=en).
+For MS Outlook in Office 365 suite, you will need to grant permission using oAuth.

 Note that the app fetches emails from the root `INBOX` folder.
 If you use labels and filters in Gmail for instance, that move the messages to a different folder, please set the `imap_folder` configuration parameter.